Today what we’re going to talk about is how to create your first passive income product.

 You can look at your blog post for the year.
 Which ones got the most traction?

-You might have clients who consistently ask you this one questions and you kind of find yourself repeating yourself because you’re teaching them something in that particular space.
+You might have clients who consistently ask you this one questions and you find that you’re repeating yourself because you’re teaching them something in that particular space.

 That’s a great place to start with a passive income product.